aw/CacheRules/README.md

 ## Tests

-Tests must cover 100% in order to pass.
 To run the tests, type:

   `bundle exec rake test`